Hobart2967/vscode-aws-cloudwatch-alarms/README.md

 ## Known Issues

-Currently, only the default profile configured for your AWS CLI can be used.
+Currently, only the environment variables configured for your AWS CLI can be used.

 ## Feature ideas coming next releases: